isabella232/aspnet-webhooks-rest-sample/README.md

 1. Choose the **Delete subscription and sign out** button.

->If you update any dependencies for this sample, be sure **not** to update System.IdentityModel.Tokens.Jwt to v5, which is designed for use with .NET Core.
+>If you update any dependencies for this sample, **do not update** System.IdentityModel.Tokens.Jwt to v5, which is designed for use with .NET Core.

 ## Key components of the sample